-This graph shows the affective dimension, meaning that you connect emotionally with this aspect, without necessarily engaging into action.
-We don't have enough data to report on your understanding of this topic.
+This graph shows the affective dimension, meaning that you connect emotionally with this aspect.
+We don't have data to report if or how these feelings relate to your understanding and behaviors.

 YOUR SMI RESPONSES suggest some tension, an uncomfortable feeling of misalignment between some of the things you do and how you would prefer to see yourself.